dpwroe/lets-begin/README.md

 # lets-begin
-# Nothing to report here, just learnign how to use github
+# Nothing to report here, just learning how to use github